 Goals for First-Year Composition Courses

-Seminar in Composition—preceded in some cases by Workshop in Composition or Workshop in Composition: ESL—is the course that most undergraduates take to fulfill the first of three writing-intensive requirements in the Dietrich School of Arts and Sciences.
-While the readings and assignments in different sections of the course may vary, your section, like all the others, consists of a sequence of assignments that will require you to
+While the readings and assignments in different sections of first year writing courses may vary, your section, like all the others, consists of a sequence of assignments that will require you to

 1. Engage in composing as a creative, disciplined form of critical inquiry.